-Few physicians have sufficient training in the nuances of occupational medicine, yet all of us have the capacity to completely remove a patient from the work force.
-It has been my observation that when a person is sitting at home, his or her pain usually worsens.
+Few physicians have sufficient training in the nuances of occupational medicine, yet all of us have the capacity to remove a patient from the workforce completely.
+I have observed that when a person is sitting at home, his or her pain usually worsens.

 - Without the distractions of work, pain is more noticeable.